-An Ecumenical School
+An Ecumenical University

-Atlantic School of Theology, an ecumenical school of theology and Christian ministry, was founded in 1971 by institutions of the three founding parties: the Divinity Faculty of the University of King's College (Anglican Church of Canada), Holy Heart Theological Seminary (The Roman Catholic Episcopal Corporation of Halifax) and Pine Hill Divinity Hall (United Church of Canada).
-It is specially characterized as an ecumenical, tri-denominational theological school with an ecumenical Board of Governors, Senate, Faculty, student body and curriculum.
-The School is accredited by the Association of Theological Schools in the United States and Canada and offers Master of Divinity and Master of Arts (Theology and Religious Studies) degrees.
-The Master of Arts (Theology and Religious Studies) degree is offered in conjunction with Saint Mary's University.
+Atlantic School of Theology, an ecumenical university of theology and Christian ministry, was founded in 1971 by institutions of the three founding parties: the Divinity Faculty of the University of King's College (Anglican Church of Canada), Holy Heart Theological Seminary (The Roman Catholic Episcopal Corporation of Halifax) and Pine Hill Divinity Hall (United Church of Canada).
+It is specially characterized as an ecumenical, tri-denominational theological university with an ecumenical Board of Governors, Senate, Faculty, student body and curriculum that is open to all students, regardless of background, faith, or spirituality.
+The university is accredited by the Association of Theological Schools in the United States and Canada and offers Master of Divinity and Master of Arts (Theology and Religion) degrees.
+The Master of Arts (Theology and Religion) degree is offered in conjunction with Saint Mary's University.
 Diploma programs and continuing education offerings are also available.